dylan-lang/dylan-programming-book/source/offset.rst

 ---------------------------------------------

-Notice that there is duplication of code in the two methods for ``say``, as shown in `Methods for the say generic function.`_ Both methods call ``decode-total-seconds`` to get the hours and minutes, and call ``format-out`` to print the hours and minutes.
+Notice that there is duplication of code in the two methods for ``say``, as shown in `Methods for the say generic function
+<say-generic-function-methods>`_ Both methods call
+``decode-total-seconds`` to get the hours and minutes, and call ``format-out`` to print the hours and minutes.
 Both methods print a leading zero for the minutes, if appropriate.
 These two tasks